Rahul Gandhi Appointed Leader of Opposition in Lok Sabha | Politics

 - India

-Congress leader Rahul Gandhi has been appointed as the Leader of Opposition in the Lok Sabha, following a decision finalized at a meeting of the INDIA bloc's floor leaders held at Congress President Mallikarjun Kharge's residence.
+In a significant political development, Congress leader Rahul Gandhi has been appointed the Leader of Opposition in the Lok Sabha.
+The announcement was made following a meeting of the INDIA bloc's floor leaders at Congress President Mallikarjun Kharge's residence.
+This decision elevates Gandhi to a cabinet minister's rank, boosting his political stature.

-After the meeting, Congress Parliamentary Party Chairperson Sonia Gandhi wrote to Pro-tem Speaker Bhartruhari Mahtab to officially inform him of Rahul Gandhi's new role, confirmed senior party leader KC Venugopal.
+The official communication regarding Gandhi's appointment was conveyed to Pro-tem Speaker Bhartruhari Mahtab by Congress Parliamentary Party Chairperson Sonia Gandhi.
+The Congress party emphasized its commitment to democracy, vowing to uphold the principles of Justice, Liberty, Equality, and Fraternity.

-Rahul Gandhi, who has served as an MP for five terms and currently represents the Rae Bareli constituency, took his oath while holding a copy of the Constitution.
-This appointment marks the Congress party's return to the position of opposition leader after a decade, due to previously failing to secure the required 10 percent of Lok Sabha members.
+Rahul Gandhi, a seasoned politician and scion of the Nehru-Gandhi family, will also serve in crucial panels on key appointments, including the Lokpal and CBI Chief.
+His new role is expected to provide a robust opposition voice in the parliament, holding the NDA government accountable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)